Best American Civil War Books

 Topic: Colonel Benjamin Grierson’s daring 1863 cavalry raid deep into Confederate territory.

-Summary: Lalicki recounts how Grierson led his Union cavalry on a 600-mile raid through Mississippi, destroying rail lines, disrupting Confederate communication, and diverting attention from Grant’s Vicksburg Campaign.
-The book details the bold tactics, endurance, and ingenuity required for this mission, which became one of the most successful cavalry operations of the war.
-Lalicki’s narrative captures the excitement and strategic significance of Grierson’s raid, highlighting its crucial role in securing Vicksburg for the Union.
+Summary: In this narrative, Lalicki describes how Grierson led his Union cavalry on a 600-mile raid through Mississippi, tearing up rail lines, frustrating Confederate communications and reinforcements, and providing a diversion to aid Grant’s Vicksburg Campaign.
+The book explores the audacity, stamina, and resourcefulness required for such a mission, which became one of the most effective cavalry operations of the war.
+Lalicki’s writing conveys the excitement and strategic importance of Grierson’s raid and its role in the Union victory at Vicksburg.

 29. Timothy B. Smith’s Collection on the Vicksburg Campaign – Timothy B. Smith